The safest way to pay a private seller

 Frequently Asked Questions

-Sellers pay a flat fee of $79.
+Buyers and sellers each pay a fee of $99.
 If the vehicle has a loan, KeySavvy charges an additional $99 to pay off the loan as part of the sale.

 If you're a Minnesota resident, KeySavvy will register the vehicle for you.
 We'll reach out to collect additional information, such as a picture of your insurance card and your preference for license plates.